 Dr. Tracey Dashjian

 My name is Dr. Tracey Dashjian and I am a licensed Counseling Psychologist in the state of California (PSY 28041).
-I have eight years of experience working in a variety of therapeutic settings, including: university/college counseling centers, community mental health and skilled care nursing facilities.
+I have nine years of experience working in a variety of therapeutic settings, including: university/college counseling centers, community mental health and skilled care nursing facilities.

 I received my B.S. in psychology from Saint Mary’s College of California, right here in the Bay Area.
 From there, I earned my Ph.D. in counseling psychology from the American Psychological Association-accredited program at the University of Missouri-Kansas City.
 I then returned to California to finish my training for licensure, completing my internship at California State University, Northridge and my postdoc at Claremont University Consortium.
 I’m excited to be back, providing support to my community in the East Bay Area!